Tax Management India. Com

 X X X X Extracts X X X X

-..... which the decision was allegedly taken to annul only some of the trades.
+..... dly taken to annul only some of the trades.
 It is submitted that the report did not give any categorical finding either on the question of fraud or on the question of the person who was responsible for such fraud.
 After hearing both sides the High Court on 27-4-2000 quashed the annulment of the trades and directed the 1st respondent to make proper enquiry after serving a copy of the material which would be used by them in the enquiry on the petitioner and all other persons who were affected by the annulment.
 The High Court gave two months time to complete the enquiry.
 The 1st respondent thereafter sent a set of papers including their earlier report and a fresh report said to have been prepared in August, 2000.
 It is submitted that the fresh report was essentially an analysis of earlier material and analysis of the trades.
 On the basis of this analysis the 1st respondent sought to arrive at the conclusion that there was some sort of manipulation of the market.
 The petitioners had filed their objection to the material as well as the reports relied upon by the 1st respondent.
-Subsequently, the 1st respondent organized a public hearing where members of a co .....
+Subsequently, the 1st respondent organized a public hearing where members of a committee of the 1st respondent .....

 X X X X Extracts X X X X